 The COVID-19 pandemic exacerbated the challenges that under-served communities face and put added pressure on the City's ability to support students virtually while shelter-in-place orders were in effect.
 Some students with special needs were unable to follow online classes at all because they were not closed captioned.
 Throughout the 2020-21 school year many students continued to struggle and displayed little to no growth.
 Efforts to recover from the learning loss that ensued during that time remain necessary as many students continue to struggle.
-Early research finds that students returning to school present with delayed abilities in both reading and math, and that gaps between vulnerable students and their peers have widened.7
+Early research finds that students returning to school present with delayed abilities in both reading and math, and that gaps between vulnerable students and their peers have widened.6

 As the city emerged from the pandemic, 44% of respondents to DCYF's 2021 survey of parents and caregivers of summer camp participants cited academic support as one of their child's greatest needs as they returned to school that year.
 Students' social-emotional learning (SEL) has also been delayed due to the pandemic and achievement gaps in SEL also persist.
 SEL in California focuses on four domains of skills and competencies that contribute to success in school and later life: growth mindset, self-efficacy, self-management, and social awareness.
-Research shows that positive skills in these domains correlate with positive academic, health, and social outcomes over a young person's life course through to adulthood.8
+Research shows that positive skills in these domains correlate with positive academic, health, and social outcomes over a young person's life course through to adulthood.7

 In response to SFUSD's Culture/Climate Survey, students from low-income backgrounds self-rated their SEL skills less favorably than the general population, as did students with special needs, English Learners, and youth experiencing homelessness.
-Gaps between these student segments and the general population were widest for self-efficacy, and thinnest for social awareness.
-The 2021 SFUSD Kindergarten Parent Survey also finds that parent-rated SEL skills of their kindergartners vary by race/ethnicity.
-Indeed, a meta-analysis of SEL studies show largest effect sizes when the intervention is designed for a specific context or culture, suggesting that social emotional learning is not a one-size-fits-all endeavor and that
+Gaps be-